-- text (str) The input of the record - tokens (List[str]) The tokenized input of the record.
-We use this to guide the annotation process and to cross-check the spans of your prediction/annotation. - prediction (Optional [List[Tuple[str, int, int]]]) A list of tuples containing the predictions for the record.
-The first entry of the tuple is the name of predicted entity, the second and third entry correspond to the start and stop character index of the entity. - annotation (Optional[List[Tuple[str, int, int]]]) A list of tuples containing annotations (gold labels) for the record.
-The first entry of the tuple is the name of the entity, the second and third entry correspond to the start and stop char index of the entity. - prediction_agent (Optional[str]) Name of the prediction agent. - annotation_agent (Optional[str]) Name of the annotation agent. - id (Optional[Union[int, str]]) The id of the record.
+• text (str) - The input of the record

+- tokens (List[str]) The tokenized input of the record.
+We use this to guide the annotation process and to cross-check the spans of your prediction/annotation. - prediction (Optional[List[Union[Tuple[str, int, int], Tuple[str, int, int, float]]]) A list of tuples containing the predictions for the record.
+The first entry of the tuple is the name of predicted entity, the second and third entry correspond to the start and stop character index of the entity.
+EXPERIMENTAL: The fourth entry is optional and corresponds to the score of the entity. - annotation (Optional[List[Tuple[str, int, int]]]) A list of tuples containing annotations (gold labels) for the record.
+The first entry of the tuple is the name of the entity, the second and third entry correspond to the start and stop char index of the entity. - prediction_agent (Optional[str]) Name of the prediction agent.
+By default, this is set to the hostname of your machine. - annotation_agent (Optional[str]) Name of the prediction agent.
+By default, this is set to the hostname of your machine. - id (Optional[Union[int, str]]) The id of the record.
 By default (None), we will generate a unique ID for you. - metadata (Dict[str, Any]) Meta data for the record.
 Defaults to {}. - status (Optional[str]) The status of the record.
 Options: 'Default', 'Edited', 'Discarded', 'Validated'.
 If an annotation is provided, this defaults to 'Validated', otherwise 'Default'. - event_timestamp (Optional[datetime.datetime]) The timestamp of the record.